13bzhang/nightingale_rose/libretto/scene_3.md

 Oh my brother,

-give me a lily-white rose --
+shed for me a canvas rose --

-your fairest one --
+your palest one --

 then I will impale my breast